-I-3 PREP is a master’s training program offered by the University of Connecticut through funding provided by the U.S. Department of Education’s Office of Special Education.
+I-3 PREP is a full-time master’s training program offered by the University of Connecticut at its Storrs, CT campus through funding provided by the U.S. Department of Education’s Office of Special Education.

 The goal is to increase the number of master’s trained special educators and school psychologists with the capacity to provide high-quality integrated services for school-age students with developmental disabilities, such as autism, who have high-intensity behavioral needs.

 High-intensity behavioral needs are defined as chronic, frequent, and intense challenging behavior.
 Such behavior can be demonstrated by students with developmental disabilities who have a formal Behavior Intervention Plan included within their Individualized Education Program.

 Key features of the I-3 PREP training include:

 - Interdisciplinary Collaboration – Engaging an interprofessional lens in coordinating culturally responsive and inclusive services across settings.